 As described above, on June 10, 2020, the Company and the Participating Counterparties entered into a Reinstatement Agreement, pursuant to which the parties agreed to terminate the Forbearance Agreement and each Participating Counterparty agreed to permanently waive all existing and prior events of default under its financing agreements with the Company and to reinstate each Bilateral Agreement, as it may be amended by agreement between the Participating Counterparty and the Company.
-As of June 30, 2020, the Company had met all margin calls related to its repurchase agreements.
-Refer to Note 13 for more information on outstanding deficiencies.
+As of September 30, 2020, the Company had met all margin calls related to its repurchase agreements.
+Refer to Note 13 for more information on deficiencies, all of which have been settled.
 For additional information related to the Forbearance Agreement and the Reinstatement Agreement, see Note 2 under "Financing Arrangements."